dominikduennebacke/autofocus.duennebacke.com/_posts/2022-10-10-dynamic-active-directory-groups.md

 Let's verify the group members.

 > :information_source: **INFO**
-> Keep in mind that processing of the rules can take up to 30 minutes depending on the size of your AAD, as stated in this [Microsoft article](https://learn.microsoft.com/en-gb/azure/active-directory/enterprise-users/groups-troubleshooting).
+> Keep in mind that processing of the rules can take up to 30 minutes depending on the size of your Azure AD, as stated in this [Microsoft article](https://learn.microsoft.com/en-gb/azure/active-directory/enterprise-users/groups-troubleshooting).

 ```powershell
 # role-department-marketing
 Get-AzureADGroup -Filter "DisplayName eq 'role-department-marketing'" `